arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/get-started-with-machine-learning/get-started-with-machine-learning.md

 ***Important notice!
 The [TensorFlow Lite Micro Library](https://github.com/tensorflow/tflite-micro-arduino-examples) is no longer available in the Arduino Library Manager.
 This library will need to be manually downloaded and included in your IDE.***

-[Arduino®](https://www.arduino.cc/) is on a mission to make machine learning simple enough for anyone to use.
-We’ve been working with the TensorFlow Lite team over the past few months and are excited to show you what we’ve been up to together: bringing TensorFlow Lite Micro to the [Arduino Nano 33 BLE Rev2](/hardware/nano-33-ble-rev2).
-In this article, we’ll show you how to install and run several new [TensorFlow Lite Micro](https://www.tensorflow.org/lite/microcontrollers/overview) examples that are now available in the [Arduino Library Manager](https://www.arduino.cc/en/guide/libraries).
+In this article, we’ll show you how to install and run several [TensorFlow Lite Micro](https://www.tensorflow.org/lite/microcontrollers/overview) examples that are available in the [Arduino Library Manager](https://www.arduino.cc/en/guide/libraries).

-The first tutorial below shows you how to install a neural network on your Arduino board to recognize simple voice commands.
+The tutorial below shows you how to install a neural network on your Arduino board to recognize simple voice commands.

 ![Example 1: Running the pre-trained micro_speech inference example](assets/micro.gif)

 Next, we’ll introduce a more in-depth tutorial you can use to train your own custom gesture recognition model for Arduino using TensorFlow in Colab.
-This material is based on a practical workshop held by Sandeep Mistry and Don Coleman, an updated version of which is [now online](https://github.com/arduino/ArduinoTensorFlowLiteTutorials/tree/master/GestureToEmoji).
+This material is based on a practical workshop held by Sandeep Mistry and Don Coleman, an updated version of which is [online here](https://github.com/arduino/ArduinoTensorFlowLiteTutorials/tree/master/GestureToEmoji).

 If you have previous experience with Arduino, you may be able to get these tutorials working within a couple of hours.
 If you’re entirely new to microcontrollers, it may take a bit longer.